-Registered Nurse Job Functions
+Registered Nurse Job Activities

-Registered nurses are the primary occupation in the medical care delivery system.
-RNs practice in many different medical settings, such as West Bend IA hospitals, private practices, outpatient clinics, nursing homes and even schools.
-Their basic duty is to aid doctors in the treatment of their patients.
-Having said that, the exact duties of a registered nurse will depend on their job or specialization in addition to where they work.
-Some of the duties of an RN may include:
+Registered nurses are the largest occupation in the medical care delivery system.
+RNs practice in a large number of different medical environments, namely Waukon IA hospitals, private practices, outpatient clinics, nursing homes and even schools.
+Their general role is to assist doctors in the treatment of their patients.
+Having said that, the specific duties of a registered nurse will be dependent on their job or specialization in addition to where they work.
+Some of the functions of an RN may include:

 - Administering medications

-- Overseeing patients
+- Observing patients

-- Conducting physical examinations
+- Performing physical examinations

-- Managing care
+- Coordinating care

-- Managing LPNs, LVNs and nurse aides
+- Overseeing LPNs, LVNs and nurse aides

 - Informing patients and their families